 A mechanical device on a drilling rig that hangs below the traveling block and directly above the Kelly.
 It suspends the weight of the drill string and is designed to allow the rotation of the drill string as the drill string conveys high volumes of drilling mud.

 Mechanical device that suspends the weight of the drillstring designed to allow rotation of the drillstring beneath it conveying high volumes of high pressure drilling mud between the rigs circulating system and the drillstring.

-Forces that subject rock to stress and strain as a result of the movement of the tectonic plates.
+Forces that subject rock to stress and strain because of the movement of the earth's tectonic plates.

 A preparatory stage before high-pressure fracturing begins in which slickwater (without proppant) is put in the well to lubricate and slightly open fractures.

-The travelling block is part of the block and tackle system used to raise and lower the drill string.
-It consists of several pulleys in sequence, and it is raised and lowered along with the drill string.
+Part of the block and tackle system used to raise and lower the drill string.
+It consists of several pulleys (sheeves) in sequence, and it is raised and lowered along with the drill string.

 The process of removing the entire drill string from the hole.

-The trip tank is a separate mud storage tank that is used during tripping operations.
+A mud storage tank used during tripping operations.
 Fluid from the trip tank is continually circulated through the well during tripping and typically has a capacity of 10-15 bbl.
 It is used to monitor and maintain the required amount of mud for well control during tripping operations.

 The process of removing the entire drill string from a well thousands of feet deep.

-Environmental Protection Agency program for protecting underground sources of drinking water by regulating the construction, operation, permitting, decommissioning and closure of wells used to inject fluids underground.
+An USEPA program designed to protect underground sources of drinking water (USDW) through the regulation of the construction, operation, permitting, decommissioning and closure of wells used to inject fluids and dispose of wastewater.